Peacock Throne: Tavernier's description

-Later Peacock Throne
+Later Peacock Thrones

-After Nadir Shah took the original, another throne was made for the Mughal emperor.
-Along with the Peacock Throne, Nadir had also taken the fabulous Koh-i Noor and Darya-i Noor diamonds to Persia, where some became part of the Persian crown jewels, and others were sold to the Ottomans.
-The plunder taken by Nadir was so great that he stopped taxation for three years.
+After Nader Shah took the original, another throne was made for the Mughal emperor.
+Along with the Peacock Throne, Nader had also taken the fabulous Koh-i Noor and Darya-i Noor diamonds to Persia, where some became part of the Persian crown jewels, and others were sold to the Ottomans.
+The plunder taken by Nader was so great that he stopped taxation for three years.
 The bottom half of the Peacock Throne might have been converted into the Sun Throne, also a part of the Persian crown jewels.
 Various 19th-century Indian paintings of this later throne exist.
 It was located in the Diwan-i-Khas and might have been smaller than the original.
 However, the appearance would have been similar, based on either the original plans or from memory and eyewitness accounts.
 The replacement throne was made out of gold, or was gilded, and was studded with precious and semi-precious stones.
 Just like the original, it featured 12 columns.
 The columns carried a Bengali do-chala roof, which was graced with two peacock statues on the two ends, carrying pearl necklaces in their beaks and two peacocks at the top, also carrying pearl necklaces in their beaks.
 The two lower peacocks were in the center underneath a flower bouquet made of jewels or under a royal umbrella.
 A canopy of precious and colorful textiles and gold and silver threads protected this throne.
 The canopy was carried by four slender columns or beams made out of metal.
 Underneath the throne, colorful and precious carpets were laid out.

+Later Shahs of Persia used the Naderi Throne, but they were sometimes referred to as holders of the “Peacock Throne”, in reference to the historical throne.
+This was meant to be symbolic rather than a reference to the actual piece of furniture.

+Inspired by the legend of the throne, King Ludwig II of Bavaria had a romanticized, contemporary interpretation of it built in the 1860s in the "Moorish Kiosk" in the park of his Linderhof Palace.